dhamodaran-pandiyan/wtfgolang/README.md

 <h1 align="center">What the f*ck Golang! 😱</h1>
 <p align="center">Exploring and understanding Golang through surprising snippets.</p>

+> The idea and design for this collection were inspired by satwikkansal's awesome project [wtfpython](https://github.com/satwikkansal/wtfpython).

 Golang, one of the most facinating language, carrying out programming for scalable servers and large software systems.
 <!--